huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 In the example above, a fixture value is overridden by the test parameter value.
 Note that the value of the fixture can be overridden this way even if the test doesn’t use it directly (doesn’t mention it in the function prototype).

-### Override a parametrized fixture with non-parametrized one and vice versa
+### Override a parametrized fixture with non-parametrized one and vice versa {#override-a-parametrized-fixture-with-non-parametrized-one-and-vice-versa}

 Given the tests file structure is: